 “Yeah, it’s hot out here,” the second man replied.
 He pulled off his John Deere hat and wiped his brow with the cold aluminum.

 “I remember coming down here when I was younger and sneaking around the old house.”

 Calvin nodded.
 “I can remember when it burned down too.
 They say after the owner passed, his son set fire to it to collect the insurance money.”

 “Shh, do you hear something?” the burly man with the John Deere hat asked.

-“You think its Barnaby?” one whispered.
+“You think its Levi?” one whispered.

 “Let’s get the hell out of here!” the large friend shouted.
 He bounded around and jumped in the passenger side of the truck.
 Calvin leaped behind the wheel while the other man dove into the bed.
 Calvin fired the truck, threw it into gear, and sped away kicking up a large amount of dust and debris as they fled.
 The armored man, fearing for his life, swung his sword and struck the side of Calvin’s truck as they passed.
-A spark from clashing metal sent Calvin’s friend, who hid in the back, scrambling to the other side.
+A spark from clashing metal sent Calvin’s friend, scrambling to the other side.

 Her chair sat next to a leather recliner far more comfortable than her rocker but Doris chose not to sit in it.
 The chair belonged to her husband and no one had used it since he left.
-A five inch tall stack of National Geographics stood next to an ashtray filled with his cigarette butts.
+A five-inch-tall stack of National Geographics stood next to an ashtray filled with his cigarette butts.
 His black Bic lighter lay next to a crumpled pack of cigarettes.